Your informative session on Thursday – The New York Times

 This is what is happening most.

-Crater: A major meteorite impact that occurred approximately 800,000 years ago has baffled researchers for years.
-But now, indications of a crater found beneath a volcanic plateau in Laos They have provided some important clues.
+Taiwan As the The island's democracy is preparing for an election on Saturday, China's hostility and the months of protests in Hong Kong have reversed the political fortune of President Tsai Ing-wen.

-Judgment of political judgment: Senator Mitch McConnell, the majority leader, said he planned to move forward with President Trump's trial without committing to call witnesses or hear new evidence, establishing another divisive procedure.
+Climate change: Last year was the second warmest recorded, and Europe had the warmest year in history, according to an intergovernmental agency that has the support of the European Union.

 Snapshot: Above, a sepia with three-dimensional glasses, part of the researchers' attempts to evaluate the depth perception of the animals.
-Cephalopods, unlike their cousins of squid and octopus, It can be seen in three dimensions, according to research published on Wednesday.
+Cephalopods, unlike their cousins of squid and octopus, It can be seen in three dimensions, according to a new study.

 What we are reading: This exhaustive ranking of all Adam Sandler's films on Vulture.
 Tom Wright-Piersanti, editor of briefings, says: "The good thing about this list is that the comedies that made it a family name receive the same attention as their acclaimed independent roles."